 But are real Christmas trees dangerous for dogs?
 What about plastic trees?
 And do we need to think about dog-safe Christmas tree decorations?
 Let’s find out…

 Many owners worry that Christmas trees could be poisonous or toxic to dogs.
 So you’ll be happy to hear that all the common types – fir, spruce and pine – are non-toxic to dogs.

-An actual pine tree is theoretically fine for dogs, again, provided they aren’t chewed upon by your pet.
-If you do get a real tree though, be sure to do a regular sweep/hoover of the pine needles it will invariably drop.
-Not only does this mean that you’re safe to walk around your own home in socks and no shoes, but pine needles aren’t very good for your dogs digestive system.
-They can cause cuts in the mouth and throat, and they don’t do much good when they come out the other end either.
-Other than that little caveat though, real Christmas trees are absolutely fine to have in your dog-friendly home.
+However, do a regular sweep or hoover of the pine needles it will invariably drop.
+Not only does this mean that you’re safe to walk around your own home in socks and no shoes, but pine needles aren’t very good for your dog’s digestive system.
+They can cause cuts in the mouth and throat and they don’t do much good when they come out the other end either…

-- Keep the light cable at the back – make sure there’s no chance of your dog wrapping themselves in the lead for the lights and bringing the tree down on top of themselves.
+- Lights – make sure there’s no chance of your dog wrapping themselves in the lead for the lights and bringing the tree down on top of themselves.

-Other than that though, you should be free to enjoy the magic of a Christmas tree in your home, with your dog, with no other concerns.
-Well, except for what to put under the tree for your pet to open when it’s present time of course!
+Once you’ve got a safe tree it’s time to party!
+Enjoy the magic of a Christmas tree in your home, with your dog, with no worries.
+Well, except for what to put under the tree for them to open when it’s present time of course…